FusionAuth/fusionauth-import-scripts/README.md

 require 'date'
 require 'json'
 require 'fusionauth/fusionauth_client'
+require 'optparse'
+require 'securerandom'
 ```

 If you are familiar with Ruby you can optionally build a build file, or simply install these gems prior to running the script.
-The `date` and `json` gems are likely already available in your Ruby environment.
+The `date`, `optparse`, `securerandom` and `json` gems are likely already available in your Ruby environment.

-You can run `bundle install` if you have bundler installed, or you can install the gems manually: `sudo gem install fusionauth_client`
+You can run `bundle install` if you have bundler installed, or you can install the gems manually: `sudo gem install fusionauth_client`, etc.

 Finally, execute the Import script: